austinmama/vsrx/vsrx-upgrade-reload.md

 # Upgrading using OS reload
 {: #os-reload-upgrade}

-To upgrade your vSRX using the OS reload, perform the following procedure.
+To upgrade your vSRX using OS reload, perform the following procedure.

 1. Standalone environment only: Export the vSRX configuration.
 2. Access the gateway details page.